Can You Get a Small Business Loan for Real Estate?

 What Qualifications Are Lenders Looking For?

-Remember, your business credit score will play a large role in determining your financing options with regard to the interest rate, repayment term, and required down payment.
+Remember, your business credit score will play a large role in determining your commercial real estate investing financing options regarding the interest rate, repayment term, and required down payment.
 The better your business credit score is, the more favorable the loan options and loan terms and will be.
 This is particularly important for the interest rate, since you will obviously want to obtain the lowest interest rate possible.

 Personal Finances